-Map 4 shows the rate of ageing, with a growth index for the 50-64 age group as part of the total population of working age ranging from 105% to 160% between 1995 and 2015:
+Map 4 shows the rate of ageing, with a growth index for the 50-64 age group ranging from 105 to 160 % between 1995 and 2015:

-- The French, Dutch, Belgian and Irish regions show a very high rate of ageing within the population of working age. - Regions with an initially elderly population (Germany, northern Italy) show a more moderate ageing of the active population. - Irrespective of the rate of ageing, the analysis of the age structure of active persons (share of over 45s within 15-64 age group) shows that it is in the German regions that the population of working age is likely to be the oldest in the Union in 20 years time.
-More than 40% of the over 45s in the 15-64 age group will be found in these regions. - In nearly all the other regions, the 45-64 age group will represent more than a third of the population of working age. - A lower proportion of 25% will only be found in four isolated areas in 2015: southern Spain, Ireland, Brittany, Nord-Pas-de-Calais and half of the Benelux regions.
+- The French, Dutch, Belgian and Irish regions show a very high rate of ageing within the population of working age. - Regions with an initially elderly population (Germany, northern Italy) show a more moderate ageing of the active population. - Irrespective of the rate of ageing, the analysis of the age structure of active persons (share of over-45s within the 15-64 age group) shows that it is in the German regions that the population of working age is likely to be the oldest in the Union in 20 years' time.
+In those regions more than 40% of the population aged 15-64 are over 44. - In nearly all the other regions, the 45-64 age group will represent more than a third of the population of working age. - A lower proportion of 25 % will only be found in five isolated areas in 2015: southern Spain, Ireland, Brittany, Nord-Pas-de-Calais and half of the Benelux regions.